-In the first place they got NO right to change / determine the maintenance intervals (including oil change) even including the dealerships without written guidance from the manufacturer.
+In the first place they got NO right to change / determine the maintenance intervals (including oil change) without written guidance from the manufacturer.

-Internal combustion engines has changed its precision and efficiency largely by way of reducing the internal friction as well…furthermore extensive idling is a today’s need and majority experience, anywhere in the world.
+Internal combustion engines has changed its precision and efficiency largely by way of reducing the internal friction along with several other technological advancements.
+Furthermore extensive idling is a today’s need and majority experience, anywhere in the world.
 So been well considered and adhered as normal!

 even the layman knows the world automotive industry raises the bar in emission standards.
 Europe is at the level of Euro 6.
 What does this means, cleaner tailpipe emissions as a result of many improvements to the combustion of both fuel and oils with added control mechanisms.

 In meeting with the automotive manufacturer needs lubricant makers too continue raising the bar with stringiest quality measures, primarily to reduce emissions, rather the burn.

 Now, in a tier 1 automobiles meeting with EU standards (or with similar like EPA & Bharat) the amount of degradation of oil is much lesser than we experienced in the past.